 I’m also going to throw another group of users out there, the older generation.
 I honestly think the Ubuntu system on a basic level, lends itself to simple computing.
 Bit of surfing here, maybe watch a movie, and create a written doc.
 It’s simple stuff on a simple system that is difficult to over complicate.Am I a convert?

 Honestly, no… but I won’t rule it out.
 I don’t think I’m brave enough to cut my Windows/Mac ties just yet.
-I like my mainstream games, software and programmes too much to go rooting around for the equivalent freeware.
+I like my mainstream games, software and programmes too much to go rooting around for the equivalent freeware, even though I really like the concept.

 You know what Ubuntu is… It’s the Aldi of computers.
 Unbranded, well priced and surprisingly good quality once you get used it.
-It just needs a few more people to get on board.
+It just needs a few more people to get on board so rookies like me aren’t scared off at the start.

 For the time being, I’m going to stick to what I know, Linux is a step too far but I can honestly see why Ubuntu is getting more and more converts.
 It’s cheap, easy to use and allows more freedom than the Mac/Windows OS Monopoly.